 Guidance on initial discussion about concerns regarding work or conduct during probation

 Often an improvement in conduct or performance can be achieved by simply clarifying what standard of conduct/performance is required, why it is important and by explaining the possible consequences of not meeting the standard, for example, the need for more formal action.
-This process ensures that the employee clearly understands what is expected of them in order to achieve a satisfactory improvement and ultimately to pass the probation period successfully.
+This process ensures that the employee clearly understands what is expected of them in order to achieve a satisfactory improvement and ultimately to pass the probationary period successfully.

 Prior to any discussion taking place, any relevant feedback and examples should be gathered.